-- 14. Plaintiff Anthony Paparo was appointed as Yeadon's Chief of Police effective January 2, 2018.
-He was employed in that capacity until February 17, 2022 when he was fired as a result of the previously-described 4-3 vote of Borough Council. - 15.
-Defendant Borough of Yeadon is located in Delaware County,Pennsylvania.
-It maintains its official headquarters at 600 Church Lane, Yeadon,Pennsylvania 19050. - 16.
-Defendant Sharon Council-Harris, sued in her individual capacity, is President of Yeadon's Borough Council.
+14. Plaintiff Anthony Paparo was appointed as Yeadon's Chief of Police effective January 2, 2018.
+He was employed in that capacity until February 17, 2022 when he was fired as a result of the previously-described 4-3 vote of Borough Council.

+- 15. Defendant Borough of Yeadon is located in Delaware County, Pennsylvania.
+It maintains its official headquarters at 600 Church Lane, Yeadon, Pennsylvania 19050. - 16.
+Defendant Sharon Council-Harris, sued in her official and individual capacities, is President of Yeadon's Borough Council.
 Her term of office runs from 2022 to 2026. - 17.
-Defendant Learin Johnson, sued in her individual capacity, is the Vice President of Yeadon's Borough Council.
+Defendant Learin Johnson, sued in her official and individual capacities, is the Vice President of Yeadon's Borough Council.
 Her term of office runs from 2022 to 2026. - 18.
-Defendant Tomeka Jones-Waters, sued in her individual capacity, is the President Pro Tempore of Yeadon's Borough Council.
+Defendant Tomeka Jones-Waters, sued in her official and individual capacities, is the President Pro Tempore of Yeadon's Borough Council.
 Her term of office runs from 2020 to 2024. - 19.
-Defendant Carlette Brooks, sued in her individual capacity, is a Member of Yeadon's Borough Council.
+Defendant Carlette Brooks, sued in her official and individual capacities, is a Member of Yeadon's Borough Council.
 Her term of office runs from 2022 to 2026.